olleharstedt/escape-c/README.md

 * Structs
 * Variables
 * Functions
+* All arguments to functions are passed by reference (except int/float)
+* Destructors?
+* Constructor?
+Everything needs a default value (Rust).
+* Exceptions?
+Result struct, new for each value (without generics/malloc)?
+* Null?
+* Mutability?
+* Optional arguments?
+Only with NULL?
+Needs flow-sensitive typing or option type (can't without malloc/GC)

 Keep track on stack size with getrlimit?
 And fallback to malloc if too big?
 Runtime overhead.